 At Westfield, we aim to develop and support our children’s curiosity and understanding of the world around them, at school and beyond.
 We recognise the importance of Science in every aspect of daily life and society as a whole.
 We recognise that Science has changed lives and is vital to the world’s future prosperity and all pupils should be taught the knowledge, methods, processes and uses of Science.
 Through our Science teaching, we aim to increase pupil’s knowledge and understanding of the world and to develop their Science enquiry skills and ensure their understanding of the importance of Science to their present and future lives We want our children to develop a sense of excitement and a natural curiosity about our universe, encourage respect for the living and non-living and to provide opportunities to critically evaluate evidence.
 Science is a way to help children make sense of the world they live in.

-At Westfield, we develop scientific knowledge and conceptual understanding through our teaching of all three strands of Science: Biology, Chemistry, Physics.
+At Westfield, we develop scientific knowledge and conceptual understanding through our teaching of all three strands of Science: Biology, Chemistry, and Physics.
 We plan lessons that provide the opportunity for children to embed the concepts they are taught and to consolidate their understanding through practical exploration and observations.
 We believe that this helps them to understand the nature, processes and methods of Science and helps them to answer their scientific questions of the world around them.
 We help children develop scientific enquiry skills such as observation, predicting, analysing and evaluating which helps them to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
 We want our children to be equipped with the knowledge to understand the implications of Science, today and for the future.
 Above all, we want children to develop an enjoyment and enthusiasm for scientific learning and discovery and to provide them with knowledge and skills, to build on their natural curiosity.

 Teachers create a positive attitude to Science learning, having high expectations for our children and encouraging curiosity and enthusiasm for their Science learning.
 Our curriculum is progressive throughout the whole school.